-Ephemeral-REQ-10: The data nodes MAY store I2RS client identity and not the effective priority at the time the data node is stored.
-Per SEC-REQ-07 in section 3.1 of [I-D.ietf-i2rs-protocol-security-requirements], an identifier must have just one priority.
-Therefore, the data nodes MAY store I2RS client identity and not the effective priority of the I2RS client at the time the data node is stored.
-The priority MAY be dynamically changed by AAA, but the exact actions are part of the protocol definition as long as collisions are handled as described in Ephemeral-REQ-10, Ephemeral-REQ-11, and Ephemeral-REQ-12.
+Ephemeral-REQ-11: The data nodes MAY store I2RS client identity and not the effective priority at the time the data node is stored.
+Per SEC-REQ-07 in section 3.1 of [I-D.ietf-i2rs-protocol-security-requirements], an identifier must

-Ephemeral-REQ-11: When a collision occurs as two clients are trying to write the same data node, this collision is considered an error and priorities were created to give a deterministic result.
+Ephemeral-REQ-12: When a collision occurs as two clients are trying to write the same data node, this collision is considered an error and priorities were created to give a deterministic result.
 When there is a collision, a notification MUST BE sent to the original client to give the original client a chance to deal with the issues surrounding the collision.
 The original client may need to fix their state.

-Ephemeral-REQ-12: The requirement to support multi-headed control is required for collisions and the priority resolution of collisions.
+Ephemeral-REQ-13: The requirement to support multi-headed control is required for collisions and the priority resolution of collisions.
 Multi-headed control is not tied to ephemeral state.
 I2RS is not mandating how AAA supports priority.
 Mechanisms which prevent collisions of two clients trying the same node of data are the focus.

-Ephemeral-REQ-13: If two clients have the same priority, the architecture says the first one wins.
+Ephemeral-REQ-14: If two clients have the same priority, the architecture says the first one wins.
 The I2RS protocol has this requirement to prevent was the oscillation between clients.
 If one uses the last wins scenario, you may oscillate.
 That was our opinion, but a design which prevents oscillation is the key point.